Royal Arch, Dundee: Legacy

 Fragments of the arch were uncovered while the waterfront was being redeveloped in 2010, and its foundations were uncovered in 2014.
 In 2015, a petition was launched to build a replica of the arch.
 The Dundee City Council has stated that they "could never have rebuilt something like [the Royal Arch]", but granite paving slabs were put on the site of the arch, and four trees were planted nearby to commemorate the landmark.

+The V&A Dundee, which opened in 2018, features an arch as part of the building design, which was inspired by the old arch.